MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Introduction

-The \corpus{} corpus will be publicly released under a standard non-commercial license.
+A flowchart describing the methodology followed in this work is given in Figure~\ref{fig:flow_chart_process}.
+The \corpus{} corpus is publicly available at \url{https://github.com/Law-AI/MILPaC} under a standard non-commercial license.
 We believe that this corpus, as well as the insights derived in this paper, is an important step towards improving machine translation of legal text to Indian languages, a goal that is important for making Law accessible to a very large fraction of the Indian population.